Ohio Mock Trial High School Competition

 Looking for a prior year's case file?
 Click here to order previous year's case materials, from 1983-2016!

-- Purchase a case file (or receive a free copy at the Law & Citizenship Conference)
+- Purchase a case file (or receive a discounted copy when you attend the Law & Citizenship Conference)

 - Submit a complete roster of students